-- Rule 1 ATTENDANCE (Citizenship/Responsibility): A student must attend every class every day unless there is a law-ful reason for the absence.
+- Rule 1 ATTENDANCE (Citizenship/Responsibility): A student must attend every class every day unless there is a lawful reason for the absence.
 Students who are tardy, cut school or class or have excessive unexcused absences (more than 10) are in violation of this rule.
 In addition to any administrative response, students with excessive absences may be required to comply with the district's recovery procedures.
 Repeated violations of this rule may also result in Tier II consequences, with the condition that any out-of-school suspension imposed for conduct related solely to violation of this rule is limited to two days per violation.
 (Students who engage in insubordinate behavior towards an authorized staff member attempting to enforce this rule may also be in violation of Rule 7 and may be punished accordingly, without the two-day limitation on out-of-school suspensions.) - Rule 2 FOOD/BEVERAGES (Responsibility/Honesty): A student will eat and drink only in authorized areas of the school. - Rule 3 MEDICATION (Responsibility/Honesty): All medication will be provided to the school nurse and properly stored.
-Without proper medical authorization, students shall not transport prescription or non-prescription medication to or from school or have medication in their possession at any time without meeting conditions prescribed by the Board of Education.
+Without proper medical authorization, students shall not transport prescription or non-prescription medication to or from school or have medication in their possession at any time without meeting conditions prescribed by the Board of Education. - Rule 4 STUDENT DRESS (Respect/Responsibility): A student will maintain personal attire and grooming standards that promote safety, health, and acceptable standards of social conduct, and are not disruptive to the educational environment.
+This will include student clothing that materially and substantially disrupts classes or other school activities, including but not limited to gang articles of clothing.
+Please see the dress code at your school.